#1 in Sleep Product Research

 The Tuft & Needle mattress is significantly less expensive than both the average mattress and its main competitors.

-About 10% of owners add a topper (priced $35 to $500) to soften the bed.
-However, some of these owners report that Tuft & Needle sent a topper free of charge or partially compensated them for a topper purchase.
+About 10% of owners – most often women or those who weigh under 130 pounds – add a topper (priced $35-$500) to soften the bed.
+Some of these owners report that Tuft & Needle sent a topper free of charge or partially compensated them for a topper purchase.

 The Tuft & Needle mattress uses gel and graphite to disperse heat.
-And its fairly high firmness level keeps the sleeper from sinking significantly into the mattress where there is less air flow.
-As a result, less than 5% of owners report bothersome heat retention.
-(General analysis: mattresses and sleeping hot.)
+And the fairly high firmness level of the mattress keeps the sleeper from sinking significantly in where there is less air flow.
+As a result, less than 5% of owners report heat retention occurring to a degree that undermines sleep quality or quantity.

 Tuft & Needle performs similar overall to both the average mattress company and its main competitors in regard to warranty coverage, customer service, return policy, access to customer reviews, integrity of customer reviews, time in business, marketing accuracy, specifications disclosure, and BBB ratings.